-Interwoven with these significant incidents, and completing the picture of the dependence of the illuminated soul on the spiritual order which strengthens, feeds and enlightens it, are the two long and beautiful discourses in which the Logos-Christ of John's mystic vision declares Himself under the Philonic titles of Bread of Life and
+Interwoven with these significant incidents, and completing the picture of the dependence of the illuminated soul on the spiritual order which strengthens, feeds and enlightens it, are the two long and beautiful discourses in which the Logos-Christ of John's mystic vision declares Himself under the Philonic titles of Bread of Life and Shepherd of Souls.

-Shepherd of Souls.2

 The great poetic description of Christ as the Bread of Life is linked with the story of the "feeding of the multitude," its expression on the material and historical plane: but it presupposes as its background the Christian sacrament of the Eucharist, which had already developed under the influence of St. Paul a definitely mystical character.
 In this sacrament Catholic mystics of every period have found a focus both for their rapturous contemplation of God, and for their consciousness of His inflowing life veritably received by them.
-The "communion" of which it is the external sign has then that double aspect of personal intercourse with a Person and of the reception of an impersonal spiritual power or food, a definite access of vitality-grace-which is one of the paradoxes of the Christian apprehension of the spiritual order; a paradox constantly repeated, though never explained, in the lives of the great contemplatives.
+The "communion" of which it is the external sign has then that double aspect of personal intercourse with a Person and of the reception of an impersonal spiritual power or food, a definite access of vitality-grace-which is one of the paradoxes of the Christian apprehension of the spiritual order; a paradox constantly repeated, though never ex-plained, in the lives of the great contemplatives.
 In the wonderful discourse on the Bread of Life, which the Fourth Evangelist puts into the mouth of Christ, this paradox receives its classical expression.
-The whole range of its author's highest mystical experiences, in contempla-tion, in the "prayer of union," in those hours of still waiting upon the spiritual world in which the mystic seems to hear the very voice of Wisdom and Truth and to feel the inflow of a new enabling life, are drawn upon.1 The apparently contradictory concepts of the separate soul fed by the substance of God: of the complete union of that soul with God: of indwelling, of the "Spirit," and the partaking of the "flesh and blood"-the identification of the personal Christ, with His impersonal selfdonation as "grace"-all these represent the writer's effort to expound the historical incarnation of the Logos in the light of his own consciousness of an enormously enhanced vitality: of a new spirit, power and life within him, directly dependent upon another Life whose emergence on the material plane represented the beginning of "new things" for the human race.
+The whole range of its author's highest mystical expression.
+The whole range tion, in the "prayer of union," in those hours of still waiting upon the spiritual world in which the mystic seems to hear the very voice of Wisdom and Truth and to feel the inflow of a new enabling life, are drawn upon.
+The apparently contradictory concepts of the separate soul fed by the substance of God: of the complete union of that soul with God: of indwelling, of the "Spirit," and the partaking of the "flesh and blood"-the identification of the personal Christ, with His impersonal self-donation as "grace"-all these represent the writer's effort to expound the historical incarnation of the Logos in the light of his own consciousness of an enormously enhanced vitality: of a new spirit, power and life within him, directly dependent upon another Life whose emergence on the material plane represented the beginning of "new things" for the human race.
+John knows himself to be a "partaker of the divine nature"; hence for him, as for Paul and the Synoptics, it